 Diagonal Avenue runs across the city from the Diagonal Mar area to the Zona Alta and is 11 kilometers long.
 It’s very wide (50 meters / 160 feet) is a high-traffic street for cars, buses, and taxis, and the tram.
 Basically, it would take you a few minutes to walk across the street!
-This main shopping street in Barcelona boast high-end shops like Brooks Brothers, Versace, Gucci, Armani, Diesel, Muji, L’Occitane, and Tous.
+This main shopping street in Barcelona boasts high-end shops like Brooks Brothers, Versace, Gucci, Armani, Diesel, Muji, L’Occitane, and Tous.
 On the west side, you’ll find more home design shops.
 It also has three different shopping malls here: L’Illa, Glòries, and Diagonal Mar.

 Rambla de Catalunya

 This street has many fashion shops, like the luxurious fur seller Pelleteria La Sibèria, Pronovias flagship store, Geox, Nautica, Swarovski, and Sunglass Hut.
-It has a pedestrian walk in the middle and some outdoor eateries, perfect if you want to watch passersby, enjoy the sunshine, and have a vermouth!
+It has a pedestrian walk in the middle and some outdoor eateries, perfect if you want to watch passersby, enjoy the sunshine, and have vermouth!
 On one side, you’ll get a cool view of Tibidabo from here!

 Avinguda Portal de l’Angel

 This wide and atmospheric street runs off of Plaça Catalunya and is an entryway into the Gothic Quarter.
 It’s a pedestrian street that’s usually lined with artisan goods stands on one side.
 It has one of the highest commercial income in the country per square meter (The whole avenue takes about 4 minutes to walk and is approximately 350 meters.)
-Ironically, the brands on this street are mostly mid-range, including H&M ( store designed by Mariscal!), a smaller El Corte Ingles, Massimo Dutti, and Benetton.
+Ironically, the brands on this street are mostly mid-range, including H&M (a store designed by Mariscal!), a smaller El Corte Ingles, Massimo Dutti, and Benetton.
 For a shopping break, be sure to stop get a cooling orxata (tiger nut milk) at Planelles Donat on a warm day.

 El Corte Ingles